 The Sun is at the center of a neighborhood of planets called the Solar System.

 Earth is in the middle of the Solar System, it’s the third of the eight planets that each makes a special journey, called an orbit, around the Sun.

 All the planets travel in the same direction around the Sun but at different speeds.
 Every planet spins on a tilt, although some tilt more than others.

 A planets year is how long it takes to journey around the Sun, called orbits.
 The further a planet is from the Sun, the longer it’s orbit will be.
 The planets with the longest orbits have the longest years.

 It takes Earth 365.26 days to orbit the Sun : One Year.

 It takes Earth just under 24 hours (23.56) to do one full spin : One Day

 The Solar System is made up of the Sun, the eight planets that orbit it, the many moons that orbit the planets, asteroids, and comets, which are all racing at different speeds around the Sun.

 A moon is a large rocky object in space that orbits a planet.
-Moons comes in all different shapes and sizes and most look like small planets.
+Moons come in all different shapes and sizes and most look like small planets.
 All planets apart from Venus and Mercury have one or more moons.
-Earth has one moon, while its believed Jupiter has the most with an astonishing 67 known moons.
+Earth has one moon, while it’s believed Jupiter has the most, with an astonishing 67 known moons.

 All the planets in the Solar System are held in formation by gravity.
 The Sun has the strongest gravity of all so it forces the planets to keep their paths around it.
-Its also gravity which keeps a moon in orbit around its planet.
+It’s also gravity that keeps a moon in orbit around it’s planet.